OpenEvalProject/evals/manuscripts/elife-77348/v1/manuscript.md

 Model fit error was calculated as the MAE between expected and modelled spectral power by each component across simulations and times.
 Algorithmic performances were assessed by calculating MAE in parameter estimates across simulations and time points relative to expected parameters.
 Peak-fitting probability in the alpha (5.5–10.5 Hz) and beta (13.5–20.5 Hz) bands was calculated for each time bin as the fraction of simulations with at least one oscillatory peak recovered in the frequency band of interest.

-## Generic time series simulations
+#### Generic time series simulations

 For each time series generation, we sampled the parameter values of their arhythmic/rhythmic components uniformly from realistic ranges.
 Aperiodic exponents were initialized between 0.8 and 2.2 Hz–1.
 Aperiodic offsets were initialized between –8.1 and –1.5 a.u.
 Within the 12–36 s time segment into the simulation (onset randomized), the aperiodic exponent and offset underwent a linear shift of magnitude in the ranges –0.5–0.5 Hz–1 and –1–1 a.u. (sampled continuously and chosen randomly), respectively.
 The duration of the linear shift was randomly selected for each simulated time series between 6 and 24 s.
 Between zero and four oscillatory (rhythmic) components were added to each trial with parameters randomly sampled within the following ranges: centre frequency: 3–35 Hz; amplitude: 0.6–1.6 a.u.; SD: 1–2 Hz.
 The onset (5–40 s) and duration (3–20 s) of each of the rhythmic components were also randomized across components and across trials, with the constraint that they would not overlap both in time and frequency; they were allowed to overlap in either dimension.
 If a rhythmic component overlapped temporally with another one, its centre frequency was set at least 2.5 peak SDs from the other temporally overlapping rhythmic component(s).
 The magnitude of each periodic component was tapered by a Tukey kernel (cosine fraction = 0.4).

 Each simulation was analysed with SPRiNT using 5×1 s STFT windows with 50% overlap (frequency range: 1–40 Hz).
 Settings for specparam were: peak width limits: (0.5 6); maximum number of peaks: 6; minimum peak amplitude: 0.6 a.u.; peak threshold: 2.0 SDs; proximity threshold: 2 SDs; aperiodic mode: fixed.
 Settings for peak post-processing were: number of neighbouring peaks: 3; centre frequency: 2.5 Hz; time bin: 6 bins (=3 s).
 The spectrogram outcome of SPRiNT was analysed to identify rhythmic components as correct (i.e., present in ground truth signal) or incorrect components.
 Rhythmic SPRiNT components were labelled as correct if their centre frequency was within 2.5 peak SDs from any of the ground truth rhythmic components.
 In the event of multiple SPRiNT rhythmic components meeting these conditions, we selected the one with the largest amplitude peak (marking the other as incorrect).

 Errors on parameter estimates were assessed via MAE measures with respect to their ground truth values.
 The peak-fitting probability for each simulated rhythmic component was derived as the fraction of correct peaks recovered when one was expected.
 Model fit error was calculated for each time bin as the MAE between empirical and SPRiNT spectral power.
-We used a linear regression model (MATLAB’s fitlm; 2020a; Natick, MA, USA) to predict model fit errors at each time bin, using number of simulated peaks as a predictor.MAE=intercept+B∗numberofsimulatedpeaks
+We used a linear regression model (MATLAB’s fitlm; 2020a; Natick, MA, USA) to predict model fit errors at each time bin, using number of simulated peaks as a predictor.

+$$
+MAE=intercept+B∗numberofsimulatedpeaks
+$$

 We also simulated 1000 time series with aperiodic activity featuring a static knee (Figure 3—figure supplement 2).
 Aperiodic exponents were initialized between 0.8 and 2.2 Hz–1.
 Aperiodic offsets were initialized between –8.1 and –1.5 a.u., and knee frequencies were set between 0 and 30 Hz.
 Within the 12–36 s time segment into the simulated time series (onset randomized), the aperiodic exponent and offset underwent a linear shift and a random magnitude in the range of –0.5 to 0.5 Hz–1 and –1 to 1 a.u., respectively.
 The duration of the linear shift was randomly selected for each simulated time series between 1 and 20 s; the knee frequency was constant for each simulated time series.
 We added two oscillatory (rhythmic) components (amplitude: 0.6–1.6 a.u.; SD: 1–2 Hz) of respective peak centre frequencies between 3 and 30 Hz and between 30 and 80 Hz, with the constrain of minimum peak separation of at least 2.5 peak SDs.
 The onset of each periodic component was randomly assigned between 5 and 25 s, with an offset between 35 and 55 s.

 We analysed each simulated time series with SPRiNT using 5×1 s STFT windows with 50% overlap over the 1–100 Hz frequency range.
 Parameter settings for specparam were: peak width limits: (0.5 6); maximum number of peaks: 3; minimum peak amplitude: 0.6 a.u.; peak threshold: 2.0 SDs; proximity threshold: 2.0 SDs; aperiodic mode: knee.
 Settings for peak post-processing were: number of neighbouring peaks: 3; centre frequency: 2.5 Hz; time bin: 6 bins (=3 s).
 The identification of periodic components was registered as correct or incorrect using the methods described above.
 We discarded the time bins (<2%) where aperiodic exponent estimations did not converge within the expected range.

-## Study 2: Resting-state electrophysiology data
+### Study 2: Resting-state electrophysiology data

 We used open-access resting-state EEG and demographics data collected for 212 participants from the LEMON (Babayan et al., 2019).
 Data from the original study was collected in accordance with the Declaration of Helsinki, and the study protocol was approved by the ethics committee at the medical faculty of the University of Leipzig (reference No. 154/13-ff).
 Participants were asked to alternate every 60 s between eyes-open and eyes-closed resting-state for 16 min.
 Continuous EEG activity (2500 Hz sampling rate) was recorded from 61 Ag/AgCl active electrodes placed in accordance with the 10–10 system.
 An electrode below the right eye recorded eyeblinks (ActiCap System, Brain Products).
 Impedance of all electrodes was maintained below 5 kΩ.
 EEG recordings were referenced to electrode FCz during data collection (Babayan et al., 2019) and re-referenced to an average reference during preprocessing.

 Preprocessing was performed using Brainstorm (Tadel et al., 2011).
 Recordings were resampled to 250 Hz before being high-pass filtered above 0.1 Hz using a Kaiser window.
 Eyeblink EEG artefacts were detected and attenuated using signal-space projection.
 Data was visually inspected for bad channels and artefacts exceeding 200 μV.
 20 participants were excluded for not following task instructions, 2 for failed EEG recordings, 1 for data missing event markers, and 11 were excluded for EEG data of poor quality (>8 bad sensors).
 The results herein are from the remaining 178 participants (average number of bad sensors = 3).
 We extracted the first 5 min of consecutive quality data, beginning with the eyes-closed condition, from electrode Oz for each participant.
 We removed 2.5 s of data centred at transitions between eyes-open and eyes-closed from further analyses due to sharp changes observed in aperiodic parameters when participants transitioned between eyes-open and eyes-closed (Figure 4—figure supplement 1) likely to be artefactual residuals of eye movements.

-## Spectrogram analysis
+#### Spectrogram analysis

 Each recording block was analysed with SPRiNT using 5×1 s sliding time windows with 50% overlap (frequency range: 1–40 Hz).
 We ran SPRiNT using Brainstorm with the following settings: peak width limits: (1.5 6); maximum number of peaks: 3; minimum peak amplitude: 0.5 a.u.; peak threshold: 2.0 SDs; proximity threshold: 2.5 SDs; aperiodic mode: fixed.
 Peak post-processing was run on SPRiNT outputs number of neighbouring peaks 3; centre frequency: 2.5 Hz; time bin: 6 bins (=3 s).
 Alpha peaks were defined as all periodic components detected between 6 and 14 Hz.
 To capture variability in alpha-peak centre frequency across time, mean and SDs of alpha-peak centre frequency distributions were computed across both the eyes-open and eyes-closed conditions and by age group (defined below).

 We computed spectrograms from Morlet wavelet time-frequency decompositions (1–40 Hz, in 1 Hz steps) using Brainstorm (with default parameters; central frequency = 1 Hz, FWHM = 3 s; Tadel et al., 2011).
 We also parameterized periodograms across eyes-open and eyes-closed time segments using specparam with Brainstorm, with the following settings: frequency range: 1–40 Hz; peak width limits: (0.5 6); maximum number of peaks: 3; minimum peak amplitude: 0.2 a.u.; peak threshold: 2.0 SDs; proximity threshold: 1.5 SDs; aperiodic mode: fixed.

-## Contrast between eyes-open and eyes-closed conditions
+#### Contrast between eyes-open and eyes-closed conditions

 All regression analyses were performed in R (V 3.6.3; R Development Core Team, 2020).
 We ran a logistic regression model whereby we predicted the condition (i.e., eyes-open vs eyes-closed) from the mean and SD of the following SPRiNT parameters: alpha centre frequency, alpha power, and aperiodic exponent.
 All model predictors were entered as fixed effects.
-Significance of each beta coefficient was tested against zero (i.e., Bn = 0).
+Significance of each beta coefficient was tested against zero (i.e., $B_{n}$ = 0).
 We quantified the evidence for each predictor in our models with a Bayes factor analysis where we systematically removed one of the predictors and computed the Bayes factor using the BayesFactor library (Morey and Rouder, 2018).
 We compared the most complex model (i.e., the full model) against all models formulated by removing a single predictor.
 Evidence in favour of the full model (i.e., BF <1) indicated that a given predictor improved model fit, whereas evidence for the model without the predictor (i.e., BF >1) showed limited improvement in terms of model fit.

 We also fitted a logistic regression model to predict experimental condition (i.e., eyes-open and eyes-closed; dummy coded) from mean alpha-band power (6–14 Hz) entered as a fixed effect.
 Alpha-band power was computed as the mean log-power between 6 and 14 Hz for each condition extracted from the Morlet wavelets spectrograms.
-Significance of each beta coefficient was tested against zero (i.e., Bn = 0).
-Finally, we adjusted a logistic regression model to predict behavioural condition (eyes-open vs eyes-closed) from specparam parameters (aperiodic exponent, alpha-peak centre frequency, and alpha-peak power) as fixed effects, where significance of each beta coefficient was tested against zero (i.e., Bn = 0).
+Significance of each beta coefficient was tested against zero (i.e., $B_{n}$ = 0).
+Finally, we adjusted a logistic regression model to predict behavioural condition (eyes-open vs eyes-closed) from specparam parameters (aperiodic exponent, alpha-peak centre frequency, and alpha-peak power) as fixed effects, where significance of each beta coefficient was tested against zero (i.e., $B_{n}$ = 0).

-## Predicting age from resting-state activity
+#### Predicting age from resting-state activity

 Participants were assigned to two groups based on their biological age: younger adults (age: 20–40 years, n=121) and older adults (age: 55–80 years, n=57).
 The SPRiNT-modelled alpha peaks and aperiodic parameters were collapsed across time to generate condition-specific distributions of model parameters per participant.
 We used these distributions to examine the mean and SD of alpha centre frequency, alpha power, and aperiodic exponent.
-We fitted two logistic regression models using the glm function in R (R Development Core Team, 2020) for the eyes-open and eyes-closed conditions:age=intercept+B1∗meanalphacenterfrequency+B2∗standarddeviationalphacenterfrequency+B3∗meanalphapower+B4∗standarddeviationalphapower+B5∗meanaperiodicslope+B6∗standarddeviationaperiodicslopeage=intercept+B1∗meanalphacenterfrequency+B2∗standarddeviationalphacenterfrequency+B3∗meanalphapower+B4∗standarddeviationalphapower+B5∗meanaperiodicslope+B6∗standarddeviationaperiodicslope
+We fitted two logistic regression models using the glm function in R (R Development Core Team, 2020) for the eyes-open and eyes-closed conditions:

+$$
+age=intercept+B1∗meanalphacenterfrequency+B2∗standarddeviationalphacenterfrequency+B3∗meanalphapower+B4∗standarddeviationalphapower+B5∗meanaperiodicslope+B6∗standarddeviationaperiodicslope
+$$

+$$
+age=intercept+B1∗meanalphacenterfrequency+B2∗standarddeviationalphacenterfrequency+B3∗meanalphapower+B4∗standarddeviationalphapower+B5∗meanaperiodicslope+B6∗standarddeviationaperiodicslope
+$$

 All predictors were entered as fixed effects.
-Significance of each beta coefficient was tested against zero (i.e., Bn = 0).
+Significance of each beta coefficient was tested against zero (i.e., $B_{n}$ = 0).
 We also quantified the evidence for each predictor in our models with a Bayes factor analysis.
 We performed similar logistic regressions using data from Morlet wavelets spectrograms and specparam-modelled power spectra (using the same parameters as those used for predicting behavioural condition).
 Finally, we performed logistic regressions using the mean and temporal variability (SD) of individual alpha-peak frequency (the frequency corresponding to the maximum power value between 6 and 14 Hz; Klimesch, 1999) derived from the STFT in both conditions to predict age group.

-## Study 3: Intracranial rodent data
+### Study 3: Intracranial rodent data

 Local field potential (LFP) recordings and animal behaviour, originally published by Mizuseki et al., 2009, were collected from two Long-Evans rats (data retrieved from https://crcns.org).
 Animals were implanted with eight-shank multi-site silicon probes (200 µm inter-shank distance) spanning multiple layers of dorsocaudal medial entorhinal cortex (entorhinal cortex, dentate gyrus, and hippocampus).
 Neurophysiological signals were recorded while animals traversed to alternating ends of an elevated linear track (250 × 7 cm) for 30 µL water reward (animals were water deprived for 24 hr prior to task).
 All surgical and behavioural procedures in the original study were approved by the Institutional Animal Care and Use Committee of Rutgers University (protocol No. 90–042).
 Recordings were acquired continuously at 20 kHz (RC Electronics) and bandpass-filtered (1 Hz-5 kHz) before being down-sampled to 1250 Hz.
 In two rats (EC012 and EC013), nine recording blocks of activity in entorhinal cortex layer 3 (EC3) were selected for further analysis (16 electrodes in EC012 and 8 electrodes in EC013).
 Electrodes in EC012 with consistent isolated signal artefacts were removed (average number of bad electrodes = 2; none in EC013).
 Movement-related artefacts (large transient changes in LFP across all electrodes, either positive or negative) were identified by visual inspection and data coinciding with these artefacts were later discarded from further analysis.
 Animal head position was extracted from video recordings (39.06 Hz) of two head-mounted LEDs and temporally interpolated to align with SPRiNT parameters across time (piecewise cubic Hermite interpolative polynomial; MATLAB’s pchip; 2020a; Natick, MA, USA).

-## Spectrogram analysis
+#### Spectrogram analysis

 Each recording block was analysed with SPRiNT using 5×2 s sliding time windows with 75% overlap (frequency range: 2–40 Hz).
 The 1 Hz frequency bin was omitted from spectral analyses due to its partial attenuation by the bandpass filter applied to the data.
 Time windows of 2 s were used to increase frequency resolution, with an overlap ratio of 75% to preserve the temporal resolution of 0.5 s and to increase the temporal specificity of the spectrogram windows.
 Settings for specparam were set: peak width limits: (1.5 5); maximum number of peaks: 3; minimum peak amplitude: 0.5 a.u.; peak threshold: 2.0 SDs; proximity threshold: 2.0 SDs; aperiodic mode: fixed.
 Settings for peak post-processing were set as: number of neighbouring peaks: 3; centre frequency bounds: 2.5 Hz; time bin bounds: 6 bins (=3 s).
 Aperiodic parameters were averaged across electrodes and aligned with behavioural data.

-## Tracking aperiodic dynamics during movement transitions
+#### Tracking aperiodic dynamics during movement transitions

 Time bins were categorized based on whether animals were resting at either end of the track or moving towards opposite ends of the track (‘rest’ or ‘movement’, respectively) using animal position (and speed).
 Rest-to-movement and movement-to-rest transitions were defined as at least four consecutive seconds of rest followed by four consecutive seconds of run (t=0 s representing the onset of movement) or vice versa (t=0 s representing the onset of rest), respectively.
 In both subjects, we also fit separate linear regression models (MATLAB’s fitlm; 2020a; Natick, MA, USA) of the relation between aperiodic exponents and movement speed at the transitions between movement and rest.

-## Software and code availability
+### Software and code availability

 The SPRiNT algorithm and all code needed to produce the figures shown are available from GitHub (https://github.com/lucwilson/SPRiNT; Wilson, 2022).
 The SPRiNT algorithm is also available from the Brainstorm distribution (Tadel et al., 2011).